 What to Avoid During your Home Purchase

-What's better than getting a bunch of new stuff to go in your future home?
+What's more fun than getting a bunch of new stuff to go in your future home?
 Nothing.
-But buying big ticket items before your loan closes could be trouble.
-Keep in mind that until your keys are in hand, your lender is watching your finances very closely.
-Below you'll find a list of things to stay away from during this critical time of your home purchase.
+But buying big ticket items before closing can be an error.
+Until your keys are in hand, there are still some hurdles to jump.
+We have given you a list of actions below you will want to stay away from when waiting for closing.

-Don't go on a job search.
-Lending Institutions like to see a consistent work history on your paperwork.
-Getting a new job may not affect your ability to qualify for a loan - especially if you are getting a better salary.
-But for some, getting a new job during the mortgage application process may bring concern and hinder your application.
+Don't look for a new job.
+Your recent career history should show consistency.
+Finding a new job (especially one with a better salary) may not change your ability to qualify for a loan.
+But in some cases, getting a new job during the mortgage approval process may bring concern and affect your application.

 Got a Question?